victoraliss0n/FireRecord-iOS/README.md

 FireRecord is a framework written in swift which brings the ActiveRecord architecture as a wrapper to Firebase SDK on iOS.
 The main idea is to make iOS development with Firebase ([Firestore](https://firebase.google.com/docs/firestore) and [Storage](https://firebase.google.com/docs/storage)) still more productive with the well-known [Active Record Pattern](http://guides.rubyonrails.org/active_record_basics.html) from [Rails community](http://rubyonrails.org/community).

+If you liked this library take a look at the [Android Kotlin version](https://github.com/DavidSanf0rd/FireRecord-Android)

 ## Example

 ### Inherit from FireRecord